lemonmojo/swiftui-hierarchical-list-performance/README.md

 Various attempts have been made to fix the problems (as documented in the code) but none of them have been successful.

 There are two different data sets included in the demo.
 One can switch between them by commenting out one of the `let rootItem …` declarations and commenting in the other in `ContentView.swift`.
 The default example has a flat list with 100.000 items.
-The "real-world" example has 4 folders, each containing 25.000 items which is faster to render initially, but as soon as you start exanding folders it's slow again.
+The "real-world" example has 4 folders, each containing 25.000 items which is faster to render initially, but as soon as you start expanding folders it's slow again.